kartikmishraa/ticktech-asm/README.md

 User API implemented using Node.js, Express, and an in-memory database.
 It provides endpoints for creating, reading, updating, and deleting user records.
 The application follows the MVC (Model-View-Controller) pattern to achieve modularity and separation of concerns.

+The API is hosted and can be accessed through the endpoint: **http://3.111.58.148/api/users**

 ## Features

 - Create a new user record by sending a `POST` request to `/api/users`